Offer in Compromise Timeline Reference Guide

 After the IRS formally accepts your offer, you should receive written notice that your offer is pending.
 A written pending notice confirms that the evaluation has begun.

 Under federal law, the IRS has 24 months from the date it receives an offer to make a decision.
-If the IRS does not issue a determination within these 24 months, the offer is deemed accepted by operation of law.
-The 24 months may be tolled during certain events, such as bankruptcy, appeals, or when you fail to provide requested information.
+The law deems the offer accepted if the IRS does not issue a determination within these 24 months.
+Certain events, such as bankruptcy, appeals, or your failure to provide requested information, may extend the 24 months.

 The IRS will likely ask for updated financial statements, business records, or clarification of your offer.
 Each request letter specifies the deadline for a response.
 Typical IRS response deadlines for information requests are 30 days, though specific deadlines may vary and will be stated in the request letter.